puckowski/Sling.js/README.md

 ## Performance (Time)

 The V8 JavaScript engine can compile and parse the entire minified distributed of Sling in 4 milliseconds.
-Sling Core 1.0 is compiled and parsed 10.5 times faster than a minimal Angular 9.0.0 project and 13.5 faster than a normal Angular 9.0.0 project.
+Sling Core 1.0 is compiled and parsed 10.5 times faster than a minimal Angular 9.0.0 project and 13.5 times faster than a normal Angular 9.0.0 project.

 |Version                                 |Compile   |Parse     |Total     |
 |----------------------------------------|----------|----------|----------|